-Fireplaces can add ambiance to a room and also act a great source of warmth for cold winter days.
-A gas fireplace does not have to be manually lit every time you use it.
-Instead, gas fireplaces have a pilot light that is usually lit when your fireplace is initially installed.
-However, it can be blown out by heavy winds or storms, and you may have to re-light it yourself.
-Fortunately, most modern gas fireplaces have an electronic pilot light that can easily be re-lighted in a few simple steps.
+Gas fireplaces however do not have to be lit manually every time they're used.
+Instead, gas fireplaces have a pilot light that is usually lit when the fireplace is initially installed.
+If it is blown out by heavy winds it does have to be re-lit.
+Fortunately, most modern gas fireplaces have an electronic pilot light that are easily ignited with the right steps.

 Locate the Gas Control Valve

 To light the pilot light, find the gas control valve.
 It is usually red or blue, but the location will vary depending on the type of fireplace you own.
-It might be behind the lower louvers, behind an access panel or in a compartment beneath the firebox floor, according to Lennox Hearth Products.
-If you are having trouble finding it, consult your homeowner's manual, as it will likely indicate where it is.
+It might be behind the lower louvers, behind an access panel or in a compartment beneath the firebox floor.
+If you have trouble finding it, consult your homeowner's manual since it will likely indicate where the gas control valve is.
 Once you have found the gas supply valve, make sure your gas supply is on.
 When it is on, the handle should be parallel to the gas line.

 Find the Igniter Button

 After you have turned on the gas control valve, look for the igniter button.
 It is typically red or black and is located behind or below the logs in the fireplace.
 Push the igniter button.
-You should hear a noise as the igniter creates a spark at the pilot burner, according to Lennox Hearth Products.
+You should hear a noise as the igniter creates a spark at the pilot burner.

 Examine the Gas Valve